-It appears to increase blood flow when I use it but I can actually get more inflammation afterwards.
+It appears to increase blood flow when I use it but I can actually get more inflammation afterward.

 Our colleague just went to the RAAD fest and is bringing back a device she swears immediately brought down pain (she's 70).

 God knows we have plenty of painful sites to try it on so we'll do a full review if it lives up to its hype.

 Other powerful players:

 - Methylated B vitamins for nerves